videlec/aims-python-rwanda-2016/README.md

      after you need to press `y` and `Enter` (you have 5 seconds to do this second step)

-3. (for the Jupyter on AIMS computers) in order to see the images produced by matplotlib.pyplot inside the browser you need to execute once these two lines in a code cell
+3. (for the Jupyter on AIMS computers) in order to see the `matplotlib` images embedded in the browser you need to execute the following line in a code cell

-    import matplotlib
        %matplotlib inline

 Copyright notice
 ----------------